 The Trust works from more than 70 sites across Cumbria, Northumberland, Newcastle, North Tyneside, Gateshead, South Tyneside and Sunderland.
 We also run a number of regional and national specialist services.
 Along with partners, we deliver support to people in their own homes, and from community and hospital-based premises.

-We have more than 9,000 people working for us.
+We have more than 7,000 people working for us and a budget of over £380 million.